So, can millennials be part of this? Are they ready to be part of the collectors club? And is the classic car market ready for them at all?

 Shipping a classic is not much different than shipping a regular vehicle.
 Except, it requires the care and attention the owner brings to its beauty on a daily basis.
 How would a classic’s owner leave their treasure with just anyone and “hope” they would ship it safely across the country.

 At Corsia, we believe you need to have someone who shares your enthusiasm to transport your vehicle.
-If you need to send a vehicle over to the other end of the country, our representatives are eager to help.
+If you need to send a vehicle over to the other end of the country, our representatives are available daily to help.
 Request a shipping quote online or call (818) 850-5258 to meet the people that share your passion for classics.
-If you want information in advance, look at our guide for shipping a classic car.

 The classic car market sees huge opportunities in the face of millennials.
 Experts say millennials can be the generation that will save the classics.
 While boomers are now coming of age, it is the generation of millennials that is coming close to their years of financial strength and appreciation of quality.
 According to Car and Driver Magazine, it is exactly when millennials hit their peak earning years in a few decades when the classics market will be thriving again.
 Hopefully, there won’t be many new Teslas to distract them from classics until then.